antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 When a user invokes `dotnet new` and specifies a new project name, by using `--name`, the project is created, and the string value for `sourceName` will be replaced with the value provided for `--name`.
 For example, in the `template.json` here it's set to `Sayedha.StarterWeb`.
 This string is the same as the namespace used in the `.cs` files in this project.
-When the template is used, all of those values will be updated.
+When the template is used, all those values will be updated.
 We will discuss `preferNameDirectory` later.
 Let's try out our template now and see that in action.

 Now that we have created the template, it's time to test it out.
 To start using this with `dotnet new` the first thing to do